shakes76/PatternAnalysis-2024/recognition/HipMRI_VQVAE_47424870/README.md

 - Alter the repository location of stored data in modules to an accurate alternative.
 - Random seeds were fixed across the project by setting TensorFlow's random seed to a 42 using tf.random.set_seed(42).
 - You will not be able to run predict.py without having previously run train.py.

+## Future improvements

+To create a more accurate VQ-VAE model in the future, a few aspects could be altered:
+- Visualise individual aspects, such as embeddings, to further understand the performance of the model
+- Automatic grid search for all hyperparameters
+- Compare performance using VQ-VAE-2 model

+## References

+vvvm23.
+(2021). vqvae-2.
+GitHub repository. https://github.com/vvvm23/vqvae-2